reposense/RepoSense/docs/UserGuide.md

 `-Dargs="..."` uses the same argument format as mentioned above.

 ## CSV Config Files
-The `repo-config.csv` contains the location and the branch of repositories to analyze.
+#### Repository configuration file
-[repo-config.csv](../repo-config.csv) is an example of a configuration file setup.
+to configure the list of repositories to analyze and the respective repository level options. repo-config.csv is an example of a configuration file setup.
 It should contain the following columns:

 Column Name | Explanation
 ----------- | -----------